Now we’re in familiar territory.

 This is the kind of neat, alternative retelling of the story that Scrooged so desperately lacked.
 It completely reinvented itself to suit the needs of the main characters.
 Less concerned with hitting the story beats as interpreting them.
 This is how you do pastiche.

 7 1/2 novelty death warrants out of 10

 I hope my pre-Chradvent knowledge of this one didn’t spoil the overall experience.
 The truth is, there’s not too much to write about.
 It’s very solid and the gags are great.
 If it had been as bad as Rich Little’s Christmas Carol I might have taken more issue with the contrived situations.

 Also; the correct viewing order for Blackadder is:

 Back & Forth up to the point where Blackadder makes Baldrick’s life flashes before his eyes

 The Black Adder

 Blackadder the Third

 The rest of Back & Forth.

-I’ve experimented with this formula in marathon setting and it really, really works using Back & Forth as a framing device.
-Best enjoyed with a casserole made with three beans and that one.
+I’ve experimented with this formula in marathon setting and using Back & Forth as a framing device really works.
+Best enjoyed with a casserole made from three beans and that one.